ai2es/tai4es-trustathon-2022/tropical/Instructions_for_virtual_env.md

 # Instructions for setting up the `ai2es` virtual environment

+### Note: These instructions are only applicable if you are trying to run any of the Trustathon notebooks locally on your own machine.
+If you are using the Trustathon JupyterHub, the default kernel should have all of the dependencies installed and should run conflict-free.

 To make sure that all of the packages in `notebook-tropical.ipnyb` can run conflict-free, it is important to set up and run the `ai2es` virtual environment.
 Virtual environments freeze package versions and can manage conflicts.
 This is especially important for packages that sometimes have issues with backwards compatibility (looking at you, `tensorflow`).  <b>Please note that if you do not run our notebook in the `ai2es` virtual environment, it is quite likely you will run into version conflicts with `tensorflow` and some of the other packages!</b>.

 I will provide instructions for using `Miniconda` to manage your environments.  `Miniconda` is not the only option for doing this and there may be better choices out there; however, if you have strong preferences about how to manage your virtual environments, you probably don't need these instructions!